VenkateshDas/sqlalchemy/README.md

 - Python 3

 ### Files
-- A CSV file that contains the data contains the data that has to be added to the database on which the query is carried out.
+- A CSV file that contains the data which has to be added to the database on which the query is carried out.
 - A database in the PostgreSQL server

 ### Usage :